Loading data from YDB to Yandex Managed Service for ClickHouse® using Yandex Data Transfer

 -

-If using security groups, make sure they are configured correctly and allow inbound connections to your Managed Service for ClickHouse® cluster.
+If using security groups, make sure they are configured correctly and allow connections to your Managed Service for ClickHouse® cluster.

 -